 I used to own a parakeet that couldn't have weighed two ounces.
 If you were dumb enough to stick your finger in his cage you took your life in your own hands because given the chance he could tear your finger apart like he was an 800 pound gorilla.
 That was what the El Rey Resort and Casino was like.
 It may have looked like it was small like a parakeet, but in the world of casinos, at least in Nevada during it's hey days, it was an 800 pound gorilla.
 It's reputation, positive or negative depending on how you viewed it, but mostly positive, carried it's rep way ahead of itself.

 Me, I loved the place.
 Except for maybe wanting more physically because the El Rey was a little on the small side, it was everything a casino should be.
-Noisy, low ceilings, smoke, friendly atmosphere with a slight need to watch your step, satisfying pay offs, an ever present bevy of hostesses, hard to squeeze through, dark, and owned and operated by a person who was a relatively cool dude.
+Noisy, low ceilings, smoke, friendly atmosphere with a slight need to watch your step, satisfying pay offs, and an ever present bevy of hostesses.
+It was also hard to squeeze through making it perfect for pickpockets and their like, dark, and owned and operated by a person who was a relatively cool dude.
+Pickpockets or similar preying types were not tolerated.
+If caught they could easily find themselves face down in the dirt someplace out of town with a broken leg or worse.
 Searchlight itself was a weird sort of a burg, a tiny little dump, sort of dead, but once you stepped into the El Rey it was another thing.
 Not so much wild west as much as a Terry and the Pirates type milieu, a milieu I've always been drawn to.

 The first time I ever went to the El Rey was during the summer just before I started my second year in high school.
 Pancho Barnes, the famed aviatrix and stunt pilot, just had her notorious "Happy Bottom Riding Club," shut down by authorities through a series of unproven and unsubstantiated allegations.
 Her place was built right on the edge of Edwards Air Force Base in the high desert of California.
 It featured a motel, an abundance of riding horses and thoroughbreds, a restaurant, three landing strips, a dance hall, gambling den, a world-famous bar which catered to military personnel from the nearby air base along with all of her Hollywood friends, and hostesses, lots and lots of hostesses.
 The ranch became famous for it's all night parties and high-flying lifestyle of her guests.
 Nailing up her place put a big hole in the type entertainment she provided in that part of the world for hundreds of miles around --- especially so the air base, re the following from the source so cited: